trongaus/trongaus.github.io/about.md

 My name is Taylor Rongaus, and I'm a rising junior at the **University of Notre Dame**.
 Originally, I'm from Pittsburgh, Pennsylvania, but Notre Dame has *truly* become my new home.

 At Notre Dame, I'm majoring in **Computer Science**; minoring in **Science, Technology, and Values**; and persuing a minor in **Engineering Corporate Practice**.
-I often get asked: *"What do you plan on doing with that?"* and my honest answer is *"I don't know."* As of right now, my interests lie in studying the ways that humans interact with technology and attempting to bridge the gap between the technical and the non-technical.
+I often get asked: "*What do you plan on doing with that?*" and my honest answer is "*I don't know.*" As of right now, my interests lie in studying the ways that humans interact with technology and attempting to bridge the gap between the technical and the non-technical.
 I hope, though, that by providing myself an education in a technical field with an extensive liberal arts background, I will begin to understand this gap.

+While at school, I hold a job as an **Undergraduate Student Assistant** for the **Introduction to Engineering I/II** courses.
+This requires me to attend classes, hold office hours, grade homework, and generally be familiar with the concepts and softwares taught in the class (i.e., LabVIEW and MATLAB).
+This summer, I will be **interning with the Bettis Atomic Power Laboratory** located in West Mifflin, PA underneath of their Knowledge and Multimedia Services team.
+Bettis Atomic Power Laboratory is a U.S. Government-owned research and development facility operated by Bechtel Marine Propulsion Corporation.

 I also have a variety of other interests in life, including: